 What about playgrounds?
 I’m picturing playgrounds of the future having nothing higher than about three feet off the ground.
-No more swings and slides either, those are much too dangerous.
+No more swings and slides either, those — like the now almost extinct seesaw — are much too dangerous.

 This summer, I heard of people concerned about the safety of sunscreen.
 Maybe future generations will think we were crazy for slathering our kids up before they went to the pool.
 Who knows, maybe in 15 years, simply avoiding the sun is the only answer to not getting a sunburn.

-Smoking is already in way fewer places than it was 30 years ago, my guess is, in another 15 years, there will be very few places people are allowed to smoke.
+Smoking is already in way fewer places than it was 30 years ago, my guess is, in another 15 years, there will be very few places people are allowed to smoke or vape.
 I’m thinking a smoker will only be allowed to smoke in his or her home and car.

 Food.
 Food will likely be out of control.
 Half of each grocery store will likely be food designed, marketed and created just for kids.
 Not one of the items will have artificial ingredients or contain nuts either.

 Ultimately, who knows what the future will hold in terms of parenting trends?
 In the end, as long as parents are hugging their kids, talking to them, reading to them and, in general, treating them right, I suppose all the other stuff ultimately doesn’t matter so much.